suhrig/arriba/documentation/input-files.md

 GENCODE annotation is recommended over RefSeq annotation, because the former has a more comprehensive annotation of transcripts and splice-sites, which boosts the sensitivity.
 The file must be provided in GTF format and may be gzip-compressed.
 It does not need to be sorted.

+The script `download_references.sh` can be used to download the annotation.
+The available annotation files are listed when the script is run without parameters.
+The user is not restricted to these annotation files, however.
+Any assembly can be used as long as its coordinates are compatible with one of the supported assemblies (hg19/hs37d5/GRCh37 or hg38/GRCh38 or mm10/GRCm38).

 Blacklist
 ---------

 It is strongly advised to run Arriba with a blacklist (parameter `-b`).
 Otherwise, the false positive rate increases by an order of magnitude.
 For this reason, using Arriba with assemblies or organisms which are not officially supported is not recommended.
 At the moment, the supported assemblies are: hg19/hs37d5/GRCh37, hg38/GRCh38, and mm10/GRCm38 (as well as any other assemblies that have compatible coordinates).
 The blacklists are contained in the [release tarballs](https://github.com/suhrig/arriba/releases) of Arriba.

 The blacklist removes recurrent alignment artifacts and transcripts which are present in healthy tissue.
 This helps eliminate frequently observed transcripts, such as read-through fusions between neighboring genes, circular RNAs and other non-canonically spliced transcripts.
 It was trained on RNA-Seq samples from the [Human Protein Atlas](https://www.proteinatlas.org/), the [Illumina Human BodyMap2](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-513/) , the [ENCODE project](https://www.encodeproject.org/) , the [Roadmap Epigenomics project](http://www.roadmapepigenomics.org/), and the [NCT MASTER cohort](https://doi.org/10.1002/ijc.30828), a heterogeneous cohort of cancer samples, from which highly recurrent artifacts were identified.

+Blacklists for all supported assemblies are shipped with the download package of Arriba.
+They can be found in the package as `database/blacklist_*`.

 The blacklist is a tab-separated file with two columns and may optionally be gzip-compressed.
 Lines starting with a hash (`#`) are treated as comments.
 Each line represents a pair of regions between which events are ignored.
 A region can be